LostSoul-error/DynoHost/README.md

 With DynoHost, you only need to **run your server once using CMD**, place the server files correctly, and from the next time onward, everything is **managed via this panel**.

-> This project is **open-source**, made with love 💖, late-night learning sessions in Flask 🐍, and yes… AI helped me along the way 😅.

 ---